 - Triple-layer polyester base with PVC coating for extra durability

-- Aluminum bow and stern reinforcements for extra stability
+- Aluminum bow and stern reinforcements for extra steadiness on the water

 - Twist lock valves create airtight chambers